-How to receive workers’ compensation after a scaffolding accident
+How to get maximum workers’ compensation benefits after a ladder or scaffolding accident at work

 Georgia workers’ compensation laws protect most workers from the consequences of an accident or illness that happens on the job—including construction workers.
-Scaffolding accidents are all-too-common causes of construction worker injuries.
+Scaffolding and ladder accidents are all-too-common causes of construction worker injuries.

 According to the Bureau of Labor Statistics (BLS), over 3.5 million people work in the American construction industry.
-Construction work, particularly jobs that take place high above the ground on scaffolding, can be extremely dangerous.
-As much as 10 percent of construction workers will suffer an on-the-job accident in their career.
+Construction work, particularly jobs that take place high above the ground on scaffolding and ladders, can be extremely dangerous.
+As many as 10 percent of construction workers will suffer an on-the-job accident in their career.

 Considering that approximately 65 percent of the construction industry works on scaffolding, basic scaffolding safety and training can undoubtedly help reduce the 4,500 injuries and 60 deaths that happen on construction sites each year.